 From Happy Hiker

-gives simple to follow walk
+gives simple to follow, totally free, walk

-providers and gives basic advice on a variety of walking issues.
+directions, including GPS downloads and gives basic advice on a variety of walking issues.

 To ensure accuracy of my walk descriptions, I walk the routes